Discover the key to lowering your cholesterol – and keeping it low.

 We’ve all heard about the dangers of high cholesterol, but many of us only have a vague idea of what it means and why it’s important to keep our cholesterol levels low.
 As October is National Cholesterol Month, we decided that now is the perfect time to focus on the subject.

-Over the next four weeks, medical professionals, hospitals and charities will be promoting awareness of the dangers of high cholesterol, and raising funds to provide a range of life-saving services such as Heart UK’s Cholesterol Helpline.
+During the month of October, medical professionals, hospitals and charities will be promoting awareness of the dangers of high cholesterol, and raising funds to provide a range of life-saving services such as Heart UK’s Cholesterol Helpline.
 The specialists and staff at Spencer Private Hospitals are supporting this great initiative, and if you find that your cholesterol is too high, are ready to help you bring it down.

 There are a number of at-risk groups – we’ll outline these in greater detail later in the blog – so if you think you might need a cholesterol test, please get in touch and ask for an appointment with one of our consultants.